sourabhchalke/Book_Review_API/README.md

 Create User,Review and Book Models.
 Create Controller and Routes for user signup and signin using bcryptjs(for password hashing) and jsonwebtoken.
 Create controller which handles new book creation(add books-only authorized user) using authMiddleware(for authentication).
+Get all books (with pagination and optional filters by author and genre).